banevare/apprunner-demo/README.md

 ## What is AWS App Runner?
 [AWS App Runner](https://aws.amazon.com/apprunner/) is a fully managed service that makes it easy for developers to quickly deploy containerized website applications and APIs at scale.

+## Resources

+Any issues encounterings, please consider contributing to our [list of known issues](https://github.com/aws/apprunner-roadmap/issues).

+Check out App Runner's roadmap [here](https://github.com/aws/apprunner-roadmap/projects/1).

+## What is this Github Repository?
 This is an example web service for AWS App Runner.
-You can use this repo to deploy the web application two ways.
+You can use this repo to deploy the web application two different ways.

 ## Deploy to App Runner